 “Is it safe to exercise during pregnancy?”

-I get this question a lot from new moms and the answer is that for most women it is perfectly safe as long as they keep a few common sense guidelines in mind.
+I get this question a lot from new parents and the answer is that for most it is perfectly safe as long as they keep a few guidelines in mind.
 In fact not only is it safe but it’s a good idea to stay physically active throughout your pregnancy as a recent study in the American Journal of Epidemiology showed.
-This study looked at moms-to-be who take regular exercise in the first six months of pregnancy and found that they had half the risk of having a premature baby when compared to inactive moms.
+This study looked at regular exercise during the first six months of pregnancy and found that those people had half the risk of having a premature baby when compared to those who were inactive.

 Here is the advice we give our Yinova Center patients: